 This is why the Drawdown initiative is so important and why I promote it as much as I can.
 We have the technology now; we know what the solutions are now.
 What needs to happen is to deliver on these solutions at a global scale.

 By Barnaby Nash

-Please share your thoughts in the comments section below or reach out to me on social media.
-What do you think of plant-rich diets as a climate change solution?
+Please share your thoughts in the comments section below, or reach out to me on social media.
+What do you think about drawdown in the built environment?